AbdallahMarei97/Microservices-task/README.md

 ## Backend

 The backend consists of two independent microservices: **order-service** and **product-service**.
-Each service runs separately and does not use a database.
+Each service runs separately, does not use a database and uses REST endpoints.

 ### Prerequisites